AJAYSAM02/Gender-and-Age-Detection-Using-OpenCV/README.md

 This library is capable of processing real-time image and video while also boasting analytical capabilities.

 ## What is a CNN?
 A Convolutional Neural Network is a deep neural network widely used for the purposes of image recognition and processing and NLP.

+## DATASET
+We have used Adience dataset for this project
+Link for the dataset: https://www.kaggle.com/ttungl/adience-benchmark-gender-and-age-classification
+This dataset serves as a benchmark for face photos and is inclusive of various real-world imaging conditions like noise, lighting, pose, and appearance.
+It has a total of 26,580 photos of 2,284 subjects in eight age ranges and the size is of about 1 GB.

 ## ABOUT PROJECT
 In this project, we will use Deep Learning to accurately identify the gender and age of a person from a single image of a face.
 We will use a pre-trained model by  Tal Hassner and Gil Levi.